 How do you deal with low-energy days?
 We all have our highs and lows, but very often we expect too much from ourselves.
-Our own standards seem to demand that we are on top form all day and every day!
+Our own standards seem to demand that we are on top of things all day, every day.

-In order to deal with low energy, you need a combination of short-term relief but you may have to look at more long-term strategies to help you deal with these off days.
-Here are 7 things to help you do that.
+In order to deal with low energy, you need a combination of short-term relief and long-term strategies to help you deal with these off days.
+Here are 7 things to help you get started.

-In addition to the low energy, there are also feelings of lack of motivation, hurt, resentment, frustration and anger.
+In addition to the low energy, there are also feelings of lack of motivation, hurt, resentment, frustration, and anger.
 We love to talk to ourselves about these emotions in our head.
-We talk, rationalize and explain it all to ourselves for the hundredth time!
-This is why I love the video below because it tells us to express the emotions, if we can.
-Much more satisfying and uplifting.Advertising
+We talk, rationalize, and explain it all to ourselves for the hundredth time, even though it is not helping us get closer to a solution.

 - Ramp up on protein (eggs, cheese) at breakfast.

-- Reduce simple carbs so that sugar crashes mid morning are less frequent.
-These can really floor you.
+- Reduce simple carbs so that blood sugar crashes mid-morning are less frequent.

-- Aim for smaller, frequent mini meals/snacks rather than a full blown lunch.
+- Aim for smaller, frequent mini meals/snacks rather than a large meal.
 The energy you need to digest a large meal can make you feel very lethargic.

-- Try fruit breaks.
-Opt for watermelon, bananas, kiwi and pineapples, which are rich in potassium and magnesium.
+- Eat fruits like watermelon, bananas, kiwi, and pineapples, which are rich in potassium and magnesium.

-We talked about being kind to yourself so let us put this into action with one or two of the following:
+We talked about being kind to yourself, so let us put this into action with one or two of the following:

 - Cuddle up with a relaxing book.